-Registration procedures and class offerings are published in the UIC Timetable each semester and graduate students are responsible for the complete and accurate processing of their registration according to the guidelines published therein.
+Registration procedures and class offerings are published in the UIC Timetable each semester and graduate students are responsible for the complete and accurate processing of their registration according to the guidelines published therein

-Graduate students who fail to register for two terms in a row (excluding summer) without taking an approved leave of absence forfeit their admission to the Graduate College.
+Graduate students who fail to register for two terms in a row (excluding summer) without taking an approved leave of absence forfeit their admission to the Graduate College and must re-apply to Graduate College and be re-admitted to the program.

 Readmission is not guaranteed.

 New students may register during the designated period before the beginning of their first term or during the late registration period (days one to ten for fall and spring, days one to five for summer).
-Currently enrolled students should register during the priority registration period in the previous term.
+Currently enrolled students should register during the early registration period in the previous term.
 Registration information will be mailed to all currently enrolled and new students prior to registration.
 Continuing students who are not currently enrolled will not be sent registration information and must wait for the open registration period.
 Students who wait to register at late registration will be assessed a late registration fee and may experience limited course availability.